srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 **Self-hosted debug** is mainly used in systems with already deployed OS for software debugging.
 Using self hosted debug eliminates the need to build a connection between the chip and the external, and uses the kernel/exception handler as the debugger.

-Hardware engineers, including myself, are generally more familiar with the former because we are in a relatively "left" position in the development cycle of a chip.
+Hardware engineers, including myself, are generally more familiar with the former because we are in a relatively 'left' position in the development cycle of a chip.
 When SoC is integrated by OEM, it is highly likely that there will be no JTAG interface left (some development boards may not even have it), so it is necessary for software developers to perform on chip debugging without the help of debug probes.

 It should be noted that the on chip debug mentioned here does not mean that no external devices are needed.
 Arm often uses gdb based remote debugging as an example when introducing self-hosted debug[^7], as shown in the following Figure 1-6.
 In this case, in addition to the debug target being debugged, an additional host is also required to assist in debugging work.
 The most fundamental difference between the two debugging models lies in the different behaviors after a debug event (such as a breakpoint match) is triggered: in the external debug model, the core enters a halt state and hands control to the external debugger, which can obtain the internal state of the core through the DCC register.
 In the self hosted debug model, the core will report exceptions and trap them into the corresponding EL level for exception handling.